-In giving the semantics for the quantifiers, we have implicitly assumed that there is a relatively clear collection of objects that we are talking about.
-For example, if we encounter the sentence $\forall x \operatorname{Cube}(x)$ in Tarski's World, we interpret this to be a claim about the objects depicted in the world window.
+In giving the semantics for the quantifiers, we have implicitly assumed that there is a clear, non-empty collection of objects that we are talking about.
+For example, if we encounter the sentence $\forall x \, \mathsf{Cube}(x)$ in Tarski's World, we interpret this to be a claim about the objects depicted in the world window.
 We do not judge it to be false just because the moon is not a cube.
-Similarly, if we encounter the sentence $\forall x (\operatorname{Even}(x^2) \to \operatorname{Even}(x))$ , we interpret this as a claim about the natural numbers.
+Similarly, if we encounter the sentence $\forall x \, (\mathsf{Even}(x^2) \to \mathsf{Even}(x))$, we interpret this as a claim about the natural numbers.
 It is true because every object in the domain we are talking about, natural numbers, satisfies the constituent wff.